yasio/yasio/README.md

 **support IPv6-only network.
 support multi-connections at one thread.
 support deadline timer.
-processing tcp sticky pack internal, user do not need to care it.**
+processing tcp sticky internal, user do not need to care it.**

 Usage(since v3.9 c++17 required):